 Proclaim!
-Plus houses extra Proclaim! content.
+Plus is the home of extra Proclaim! content.
 This includes:

-Roving reporter, Kaiden Cummings, a Catholic school student, brings you “Kaiden’s Korner”.
-This Proclaim!
-TV series explores the people and happenings that make Catholic education special.
+These two Proclaim!
+TV segments explore the people and happenings that make Catholic education special.

 The Family Album